zonecheung/trello_clone/README.md

 # README

-This app is developed using Ruby v2.5.1, Rails v5.2.1, Vue.js v2.5.7, and Postgres as database back-end.
+This app is developed using Ruby v2.5.1, Rails v5.2.1, Vue.js v2.5.7, Bulma, and Postgres as database back-end.

 Tested working in latest Chrome & Firefox browser.